 Finishing Her Bachelor’s Degree

-With her newfound interest in Information Technology and support from her family and workplace, Mia applied to Granite State College to pursue her bachelor’s in Technology Management to help develop managerial skills and deepen her IT knowledge.
+With her newfound interest in Information Technology and support from her family and workplace, Mia applied to Granite State College [now UNH College of Professional Studies] to pursue her bachelor’s in Technology Management to help develop managerial skills and deepen her IT knowledge.
 She had heard from other graduates that Granite State was a military-friendly college, which was important to her as she looked toward balancing her academics with her civilian and military careers.

 Within her first few semesters at Granite State, Mia was immersed in the HUD grant assignment at the MHRA.
 Throughout the grant writing process, Mia independently researched elevator safety, grant writing best practices, and sought assistance from others.